 - Packet: Packets are data blocks transmitted between HTTP-based applications.
 These data blocks start with text metadata that describes the packet content and meaning.
 The text metadata is followed by optional data.
 These packets are transmitted among clients, servers, and agents.

 - Think Time: To better simulate user behavior, it is necessary to simulate the waiting time between different operations.
 For example, when a user receives data from a server, the user may wait for several seconds to view the data before responding.
-This delay is called Think Time.
+This latency is called Think Time.

 - Response Extraction: If multiple packets exist in the same transaction, use regular expressions to extract the output of the previous packet for the input of the next packet.